joelberkeley/spidr/tutorials/HowSpidrWorks.md

 ```idris
 Mul (Add (Lit 7) (Lit 9)) (Add (Lit 7) (Lit 9))
 ```
 Not only do we store z twice, but we lose the information that it's the same calculation, so we either also compute it twice, or have to inspect the expression to eliminate common subexpressions.
 For graphs of any reasonable size, this is inadmissible.
-To solve this, we can label `Expr` nodes, and refer to these labelled nodes by label instead of value. spidr could ask the user to provide these labels, but opts to generate them itself.
+To solve this, we can tag `Expr` nodes, and refer to these tagged nodes by tag instead of value. spidr could ask the user to provide these tags, but opts to generate them itself.
 We could implement this in one of a number of ways, we'll show a few.
-In each of these cases, our labels are `Nat`.
+In each of these cases, our tags are `Nat`.

-We'll start with how to refer to other nodes by label, and come back to how we'll actually label them shortly.
+We'll start with how to refer to other nodes by tag, and come back to how we'll actually tag them shortly.
 One option is to replace constructor arguments with `Nat`, like
 ```idris
 data Expr
   = Lit Int
   | Add Nat Nat
   | Mul Nat Nat
 ```
-but then we'd _always_ need to refer to nodes by label, and as we explain in [Nuisances in the tensor API](Nuisances.md), labelling expressions introduces a tradeoff between performance and ergonomics we'd rather avoid.
-It would be better if we could either use nodes directly, _or_ by label.
+but then we'd _always_ need to refer to nodes by tag, and as we explain in [Nuisances in the tensor API](Nuisances.md), tagging expressions introduces a tradeoff between performance and ergonomics we'd rather avoid.
+It would be better if we could either use nodes directly, _or_ by tag.
 We can do this by adding a constructor `Var` to our `Expr`, as
 ```idris
 data Expr
   = Lit Int